designing instagram's hashtag page

 and here's the key insight — you as an engineering leader can propose product changes that simplify the system. most people think this is not possible. it absolutely is. if your idea has merit and optimizes the system, your PMs will get it. it's not product versus engineering — it's product AND engineering towards the same goal. the answer usually lies in the gray area.

-why pagination is an overkill here
+why pagination is overkill here

 now someone will inevitably say "shouldn't we paginate the top 100?" and at first glance it sounds reasonable. but think about how the data is stored. you have one JSON document with an array of 100 items. if you paginate with page=1&size=10, what happens? the database still reads the entire document off disk, then discards 90 entries and returns 10. that's a waste of disk I/O. you're not saving anything.